rust-lang/api-guidelines/src/documentation.md

 <a id="c-html-root"></a>
 ### Crate sets html_root_url attribute (C-HTML-ROOT)

-It should point to `"https://docs.rs/$crate/$version"`, assuming the crate uses docs.rs for its primary API documentation.
+It should point to `"https://docs.rs/CRATE/VER.SI.ON"`, assuming the crate uses docs.rs for its primary API documentation.

 The `html_root_url` attribute tells rustdoc how to create URLs to items in the crate when compiling downstream crates.
 Without it, links in the documentation of crates that depend on your crate will be incorrect.

-It generally looks something like:

 ```rust
 #![doc(html_root_url = "https://docs.rs/log/0.3.8")]